NikhilGangaram/NG-Interactive-Lab-Hub/Lab 3/README.md

 ```
 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

 I wrote the script [transcribe_phone_number.sh](speech-scripts/transcribe_phone_number.sh) which uses [Vosk](https://alphacephei.com/vosk/) to transcribe the user's response to a phone number and then uses [espeak](https://espeak.sourceforge.net/) to speak the response.
-While I chose the phone number use case, I had help from Gemini to help me figure out how to record the answer that the user provides.
+While I chose the phone number use case, I had help from Gemini to help me figure out how to record the answer that the user provides and format the number for the user in the outputted [phone_number_transcription.txt](speech-scripts/phone_number_transcription.txt) file.

 ### 🤖 NEW: AI-Powered Conversations with Ollama